Palm Beach, Aruba: History

-The first people to ever live on the beach were Caquetios Indians from the Arawak tribe in 100 A.D.
+The first people to live on the beach were Caquetios Indians from the Arawak tribe in 100 A.D.
 Later, in 1499, Spanish explorer Alonso de Ojeda discovered the island and created a small garrison.
-The Dutch took over the island soon after and it had remained in Dutch power from then on with a short interruption of English rule in 1805 during the Napoleonic wars.
+The Dutch took over the island soon after, and it remained in Dutch power from then on, with a short interruption of English rule in 1805 during the Napoleonic wars.

 It was not until 1947 that Palm Beach's first tourist office opened.
 The first hotel opened in the fifties, actually a competition was held to find the best design for the hotel.
-The winner's name was Ernst Bartels and his idea was called the`Basiroeti’ based on the beach location namesake.
+The winner's name was Ernst Bartels, and his idea was called the 'Basiroeti’ based on the name of the beach location namesake.
 The hotel would end up being called Hotel Basiruti.
-Hotel Basi-Ruti was not a high-rise, bungalows on the bare sand comprised the new hotel.
-Since 1983 it is a high-rise timeshare hotel called Playa Linda Beach Resort.
+Hotel Basi-Ruti was not a high-rise; bungalows on the bare sand comprised the new hotel.
+Since 1983, it is a high-rise timeshare hotel called Playa Linda Beach Resort.

-In 1962, De Olde Molen, a windmill from Wedderveer in the Netherlands, was rebuilt near Bubali, and is used as a restaurant and landmark.
+In 1962, De Olde Molen, a windmill from Wedderveer in the Netherlands, was rebuilt near Bubali and is used as a restaurant and landmark.

 The Bubali Bird Sanctuary is located near the hotels in Bubali, Palm Beach.